Why You (Probably) Don't Need Filters

 2. Keep your ISO low.
 In landscape, I rarely shoot above ISO 100 unless I am shooting something handheld or astrophotography.
 A lot of cameras have settings you can switch so that you can go even lower than 100 ISO.
 My Canon 6D and Sony a7s can both go to “Lo” or ISO 50 for example.
 This will allow you to expose for longer periods of time.

 In this image, even though I was shooting directly into the sun, lowering my ISO to 50 allowed me to lengthen the shutter to 1/4" which made these nice textures in the waves.

 3. Shoot in better lighting.
 The only times I would ever need a filter to do a long exposure would be when the lighting was bad anyways.
-Mid day light wont look good whether you do a long exposure or not.
+In most circumstances, harsh, mid day light wont look good whether you do a long exposure or not.
 Just like any type of scene, wait until the lighting is less harsh and you can get better colors and contrast.
 A lot of waterfalls that I have shot, have been completely shaded anyways, so I have been able to shoot them mid day no problem.
 Just work around the sun like you always should and you will be able to do long exposures at any location.

 Shooting this image early in the morning kept the water from getting direct sunlight, allowing me to slow the shutter down however much I pleased.
 I ended up settling on 1/4" to get this look that I liked in the ripples.

 4. Keep your aperture narrow.
 If you are shooting landscapes, a greater depth of field and sharp scene looks best.
 I never shoot wider than f/11 unless lighting requires it.
 If f/11 is still too bright, don’t be scared to close your aperture more, even down to f/22.
 Yes you will get some diffraction at f/22 and it won't be as sharp as f/11, but it will still most likely be sharper than if you are shooting through a filter.